How to reduce the risk of scalding

 Engineering Controls

-To restrict the temperature of hot water at an outlet a Thermostatic Mixing Valve (TMV) is fitted locally to the outlet (wash hand basin, bath, or shower) to restrict the temperature.
-The desired output temperature will vary depending on the application, in non-healthcare premises hot water should not exceed 44°C and in healthcare premises, this is determined by the type of outlet following the guidance contained in the HTM 04-01: Supplement.
-Performance specification D 08: thermostatic mixing valves [2017]:
+To restrict the temperature of hot water at an outlet, a Thermostatic Mixing Valve (TMV) is fitted locally to the outlet (such as a wash hand basin, bath, or shower) to regulate the temperature.
+Thermostatic Mixing Taps (TMT) are also used, where the thermostatic control mechanism is integral to the tap.
+The desired output temperature will vary depending on the application.
+In non-healthcare premises, the temperature of hot water should not exceed 44°C. In healthcare premises, this is determined by the type of outlet, as per the guidance outlined in HTM 04-01: Supplement.
+Performance specification D 08: thermostatic mixing valves (2017), Table 17:

 green chart table

-A Type 3 TMV is required in all instances for healthcare premises.
-Where there are electrically heated showers, the temperature control must be maintained in all conditions e.g. surge or reduction in cold water flow/pressure.
-The hot and cold water systems also need to be adequately maintained and monitored by competent staff.
+A Type 3 TMV is required for all healthcare premises where scalding has been identified as a potential risk to patients/end users.
+Where electrically heated showers are present, the temperature control must be maintained under all conditions, including surges or reductions in cold water flow/pressure.
+The hot and cold water systems also require adequate maintenance and monitoring by competent staff.

 Training

-There should be adequate training and supervision for staff involved in the care of people generally.
-The same is true for staff involved in the maintenance and monitoring of water systems in Health and Social Care premises.
+There should be adequate Legionella training and supervision for staff involved in the care of people generally.
+The same applies to staff involved in the maintenance and monitoring of water systems in Health and Social Care premises.

 What can go wrong?